(03) 8832 8005

 Map your position against competitors to find the gap you can own.

 The first step in positioning is mapping your competitive landscape.
-List your top 5-10 competitors and for each one, write down their core positioning: what they claim, who they target, and what makes them different.
+List your top 5–10 competitors and for each one, write down their core positioning: what they claim, who they target, and what makes them different.
 Then look for the gaps.
+Use the Meta Ad Library to see what creative angles they are running, Semrush or SimilarWeb to see which keywords and audiences they are targeting, and just spend 30 minutes reading their websites and emails with fresh eyes.

 For example, in the Australian natural skincare market, you might see: